RaThorat/repository-name-extraction/README.md

 4. Run the script.

 5. The pivot table will be saved as an Excel file in the current working directory.

+# Chat GPT's coorection on the code
+It seems like this code is trying to extract repository names (such as 'Odum Institute Archive Dataverse') from a text using spaCy and a combination of tokenization, pattern matching, and PDF processing.

+There are a few issues with this code:

+The first line where it loads the spaCy model should specify the model name.
+For example: nlp = spacy.load('en_core_web_sm')

+The function has_SURFsara_token() checks for the token 'SURFsara' or 'DRYAD', but it is not used in the code.

+The variable files_path is not defined, you should provide the path of folder containig the pdf files.

+The line doc=fitz.open(files) should be doc=fitz.open(files).pages

+The variable repo_model is not defined, you should replace it with nlp

+The line df.drop_duplicates(subset=['Entities','Labels'], keep="first", inplace=True) is removing all the duplicates, you may want to keep all the entities except the ones that are already in the dataframe.

+The library glob is not imported, you should add import glob at the top.